Kingsbury Drive, Aspley, Nottingham NG8

 An unusual design, with a hyperbolic paraboloid roof and internal lighting influenced by major contemporary buildings such as the Commonwealth Institute and Coventry Cathedral.
 The church was built at the time of the Second Vatican Council, and reflects the influence of ideas about liturgy and design engendered by the Council.

 The Aspley housing estate was developed between the wars and from 1937 Mass was said in a local school by priests from Bulwell and then Hyson Green.
 In 1947 a site just off Aspley Lane was acquired, in which was relocated a timber building previously used by the British Legion.
 This served both as church and church hall and was capable of seating 350.
 The church was fitted up over time, with altar rails from the Cathedral and a reredos painted by a Bavarian ex-prisoner of war.
 Later in 1947 St Teresa’s was made into a parish in its own right, and a school and presbytery followed (the presbytery in 1951).
-In due course a chapel of ease was attached to the parish, St Hugh’s at Bilborough.
+In due course a chapel-of-ease was attached to the parish, St Hugh’s at Bilborough.

 By the end of the 1950s it was apparent that the wooden churches at Aspley and Bilborough were no longer fit for purpose, and it was decided to replace them.
 The architect for both was John Rochford of Sheffield, and the unusual hyperbolic paraboloid form of construction used was, according to the parish history, inspired by a visit by the church choirmaster to the Commonwealth Hall at the Scott-Bader Chemicals Factory in Wellingborough.
 St Hugh’s was built first and work on St Teresa’s started in June 1964.
-The church was completed in October 1965 and was formally opened by Bishop Ellis on May 4th 1966.
-It was therefore one of the first churches in the Diocese to have been designed and built after the Second Vatican Council, and which clearly absorbed the new thinking on design and liturgy engendered by the Council.
+The church was completed in October 1965 and was formally opened by Bishop Ellis on 4 May 1966.
+It was therefore one of the first churches in the diocese to have been designed and built after the Second Vatican Council, and which clearly absorbed the new thinking on design and liturgy engendered by the Council.
 The church was capable of seating 450, and the cost (including seating and furnishings) was £33,000.
 J.E.B.
 Wheatley were the contractors.

 The church is basically square on plan and has a 70ft square timber hyperbolic paraboloid roof covered in felt and supported at the two low corners by cruciform reinforced concrete buttresses clad in black brick and stainless steel.
 The external walls consist of brick piers faced with hand made bricks, separated by tall narrow staggered lights providing rear light to the interior.
 The chief architectural influences seem to be the Commonwealth Institute in Kensington and Spence’s Coventry Cathedral, both opened in 1962.